athul-narayanan/displayboardapi/README.md

 The above command runs the application on port 8000.
 Make sure that you have installed required dependencies and started postgres sql in docker.

+python manage.py runapscheduler

+The above command runs all the cron jobs.

 shut it down manually with Ctrl-C.